 One of the things I am most passionate about is providing students and young researchers the opportunity to participate directly in sea-going research.
 In 2013, we took 20 students to sea with us on the VISIONS'13 expedition.
 The cruise involved the UW global class research ship the R/V Thomas G Thompson and the ROV ROPOS.
 During the 47-day cruise students worked side by side scientists, engineers and the ROPOS team.
-I co-teach this annual summer class (Ocean 411: Sea-Going Research & Discovery) with John Delaney, PI of the Regional Scale Nodes cabled observatory.
-I also teach Ocean 121 (Deep Sea Exploration: Submarine Volcanoes ad Novel Life) each winter with the goal of sharing cutting-edge technologies taht are currently being used and developed to explore and interact with the oceans in new ways.
+I co-teach this annual summer - fall class (Ocean 411: Sea-Going Research & Discovery) with John Delaney, PI of the Cabled Array cabled observatory.
+I also teach Ocean 121 (Deep Sea Exploration: Submarine Volcanoes ad Novel Life) each winter with the goal of sharing cutting-edge technologies that are currently being used and developed to explore and interact with the oceans in new ways.

 Friday, January 03, 2014